gfpierce/Power-Pages-Framework-Experiments/README.md

 This was a bad idea.

 It took a lot of configuration to get the library to talk to the Power Pages Web Template record.
 It did eventually work, but I can't recommend building your own framework for Power Pages.
-This led me to thinking, since Web Templates really only work for HTML, why not use a framework that integrates with HTML?
+This led me to thinking, since Web Templates really only work with HTML, why not use a framework that integrates tightly with HTML?

 ### Vue
 [Vue](https://vuejs.org/)

 That question led me to Vue.
 Vue was also a bit of a headache to get working in Power Pages, but once I figured out the quirks, it worked fine.
 I can kind of recommend Vue for serious projects in Power Pages, but I would also recommend asking yourself if putting a large-scale Vue app inside a Power Pages site is really a good idea for your project.

 Vue also required a bit of configuration.
 Because the Power Pages Web Template setup recognizes Liquid tagging, that created an issue with using Vue.
 Both Vue and Liquid use double mustache brackets `{{ }}` for variable interpolation.
 This would confuse whatever compiles a Power Pages site and it wouldn't put anything in the spots where the variables should be.
 Vue does allow you to change the delimiters, which I did (`${}` worked just fine), but having to do that manually on every project would be a pain.

-I remembered that I had used Alpine to build my personal website, and that it works pretty seamlessly inside HTML.
+After trying Vue, I remembered that I had used Alpine to build my personal website, and that it works pretty seamlessly inside HTML.
 So I decided to give Alpine a try.

 ### Alpine
 [Alpine](https://alpinejs.dev/)